RandyBaeza/Caso-1-Diseno-de-software/README.md

 Choice:
 Server State
--Why: React Query handles caching, background updates, loading/error states, and pagination out-of-the-box, eliminating the need for repetitive code.
+- Why: React Query handles caching, background updates, loading/error states, and pagination out-of-the-box, eliminating the need for repetitive code.
--Alternatives considered: Manual useEffect fetching: Rejected as it is error-prone and requires building a complex caching and update logic from scratch.
+- Alternatives considered: Manual useEffect fetching: Rejected as it is error-prone and requires building a complex caching and update logic from scratch.
 Redux: React Query is a more focused and simpler tool for the specific job of data fetching.

 Choice:
 UI/Client State
--Why: Zustand offers a minimalistic, unopinionated API, perfect for lightweight global state that isn't server-related, such as theme preferences.
+- Why: Zustand offers a minimalistic, unopinionated API, perfect for lightweight global state that isn't server-related, such as theme preferences.
--Alternatives considered: Redux: Rejected due to its conceptual overhead.
+- Alternatives considered: Redux: Rejected due to its conceptual overhead.
 For global state needs, it is overkill.